someoneplanet/GelatekHub/README.md

 # Gelatek Hub

-# Leave a star if you like this
+# Leave a star if you like my exploit hub.

 # What does this hub offer?
   - Full R15 and R6 Support.